Qualytics/userguide/docs/checks/manage-checks.md

 **Step 1**: Click on the check (whether Active or Draft) that you want to clone.

-For Demonstration purpose, we have selected the **"Greater Than Field"** check.
+For Demonstration purpose, we have selected the **"Metric"** check.

 ![clone-check](../assets/checks/manage-checks/clone-check-light-78.png#only-light)
 ![clone-check](../assets/checks/manage-checks/clone-check-dark-78.png#only-dark)